-- For preventing diarrhea caused by antibiotics: Many different lactobacillus species have been studied.
+- For diarrhea in people taking antibiotics (antibiotic-associated diarrhea): Many different lactobacillus species have been studied.
 In most cases, lactobacillus is given in daily doses that provide 10-100 billion colony-forming units daily.
 Lower doses of 100 million colony-forming units have also been used.
 Usually treatment is started within 2 days of beginning antibiotic treatment and continued for at least 3 days after antibiotic treatment is complete.

 - For eczema (atopic dermatitis): For preventing eczema in children, lactobacillus has been given to pregnant women during the last month of pregnancy.
 Typically, lactobacillus is given alone or along with other probiotic species in doses of 100 million to 10 billion colony-forming units.
 Doses vary depending on the lactobacillus strain and if the product is a multi-species probiotic.

-- For a condition associated with an increased risk for developing allergic reactions (atopic disease): 10-20 billion colony-forming units of lactobacillus have been used daily for 2-4 weeks before delivery.
+- For a condition associated with being prone to allergies and allergic reactions (atopic disease): 10-20 billion colony-forming units of lactobacillus have been used daily for 2-4 weeks before delivery.

-- For treating vaginal infections caused by bacteria (bacterial vaginosis): 150 mL of yogurt containing lactobacillus has been used daily for 2 months.
+- For overgrowth of bacteria in the vagina: 150 mL of yogurt containing lactobacillus has been used daily for 2 months.

-- For preventing diarrhea due to cancer treatment (chemotherapy): 5-10 billion colony-forming units of lactobacillus has been used twice daily during 24 weeks of chemotherapy.
+- For preventing diarrhea caused by cancer drug treatment: 5-10 billion colony-forming units of lactobacillus has been used twice daily during 24 weeks of chemotherapy.

 - For constipation: 200-400 million colony-forming units of lactobacillus has been taken daily for 4-8 weeks.
 Also, a multi-species probiotic product containing 5 billion colony-forming units of lactobacillus and other probiotic species has been used twice daily for 7 days.

-- For Helicobacter pylori (H pylori) infection: Probiotic products containing 200 million to 15 billion colony-forming units of lactobacillus daily have been used along with triple therapy.
+- For a digestive tract infection that can lead to ulcers (Helicobacter pylori or H. pylori): Probiotic products containing 200 million to 15 billion colony-forming units of lactobacillus daily have been used along with triple therapy.
 Also, a multi-strain probiotic containing 30 million colony-forming units of lactobacillus and other probiotic species has been used for 2 weeks before until 2 weeks after triple therapy.
 In all cases, triple therapy consisted of the prescription drugs clarithromycin, amoxicillin, and a proton-pump inhibitor.

 - For high cholesterol: Probiotic products containing 39 million to 50 billion colony-forming units of lactobacillus have been used for 6-12 weeks.

-- For inflamed mouth sores from cancer treatment (oral mucositis): Lozenges containing 2 billion colony-forming units of lactobacillus have been dissolved in the mouth every 2-3 hours up to 6 times daily during chemotherapy and continuing until one week after.
+- For swelling (inflammation) and sores inside the mouth (oral mucositis): Lozenges containing 2 billion colony-forming units of lactobacillus have been dissolved in the mouth every 2-3 hours up to 6 times daily during chemotherapy and continuing until one week after.

-- Inflammation of an artificial rectum surgically created in people with inflammatory bowel disease (pouchitis): A combination probiotic containing 900-1500 billion colony-forming units of lactobacillus, bifidobacterium, and streptococcus has been taken twice daily for up to one year.
-Another multi-species probiotic containing about 10 billion colony-forming units of lactobacillus and bifidobacterium has been taken daily for 9 months.
+- For a complication after surgery for ulcerative colitis (pouchitis): A combination probiotic containing 900-1500 billion colony-forming units of lactobacillus, bifidobacterium, and streptococcus has been taken twice daily for up to one year.
+Another probiotic containing about 10 billion colony-forming units of lactobacillus and bifidobacterium has been taken daily for 9 months.

-- For rheumatoid arthritis: 100 million colony-forming units of lactobacillus have been used daily for 8 weeks.
+- For rheumatoid arthritis (RA): 100 million colony-forming units of lactobacillus have been used daily for 8 weeks.

-- For a bowel condition called ulcerative colitis: A product containing 25 billion colony-forming units of lactobacillus has been taken twice daily for 8 weeks.
-Also, a combination probiotic containing 900-1500 billion colony-forming units of lactobacillus, bifidobacterium, and streptococcus has been taken once or twice daily.
+- For a type of inflammatory bowel disease (ulcerative colitis): A product containing 25 billion colony-forming units of lactobacillus has been taken twice daily for 8 weeks.
+Also, a probiotic containing 900-1500 billion colony-forming units of lactobacillus, bifidobacterium, and streptococcus has been taken once or twice daily.

-- For treating vaginal infections caused by bacteria: One to two vaginal tablets containing 10 million colon-forming units of lactobacillus per tablet have been taken daily along with 0.3 mg estriol for 6 days.
+- For overgrowth of bacteria in the vagina: One to two vaginal tablets containing 10 million colon-forming units of lactobacillus per tablet have been taken daily along with 0.3 mg estriol for 6 days.
 Intravaginal suppositories containing 100 million to 1 billion colony-forming units of lactobacillus, given twice daily for 6 days, has also been used.

-- For preventing diarrhea caused by antibiotics: 10-20 billion colony-forming units of lactobacillus has been taken once daily; 20 billion colony-forming units twice daily has also been used.
+- For diarrhea in people taking antibiotics (antibiotic-associated diarrhea): 10-20 billion colony-forming units of lactobacillus has been taken once daily; 20 billion colony-forming units twice daily has also been used.

-- For a condition associated with an increased risk for developing allergic reactions (atopic disease): 10-20 billion colony-forming units of lactobacillus have been used daily for the first 3-6 months of life.
+- For a condition associated with being prone to allergies and allergic reactions (atopic disease): 10-20 billion colony-forming units of lactobacillus have been used daily for the first 3-6 months of life.